ubco-db/office-hours/DEVELOPING.md

 If your tests are failing with a message about "deadlock something whatever", do `yarn test --run-in-band`.
 This makes the tests run sequentially.

-To run the tests of a specific file (e.g. course.integration.ts), you can use `yarn test course`
+If `yarn test` is not running all of the tests, navigate to `server/test` folder and run `yarn jest --config ./test/jest-integration.json -i --run-in-band` if you would like to run all the tests.
+To run the tests of a specific file (e.g. course.integration.ts), you can use `yarn jest --config ./test/jest-integration.json -i --run-in-band course`

 {% note %}